Stony Brook University: Growth

 The 1970s witnessed the growth of the university and its transformation as a major research institution within New York's public school system, with strong graduate programs and scientific breakthroughs like the development of magnetic resonance imaging.
-But the university lagged significantly in undergraduate education, prioritizing graduate education and research over undergraduate studies and student life.
+However, the university lagged significantly in undergraduate education, prioritizing graduate education and research over undergraduate studies and student life.
 By 1975, enrollment had reached 16,000 and expansion crossed over Nicolls Road with the construction of the Health Sciences Center, which would be completed in 1980.

 In 1981, John Marburger was inaugurated as the third president, and continued the expansion.
 By the late 1980s, the administration affirmed the need to improve other areas of the institution, which included undergraduate education, student and residential life, and intercollegiate athletics.
 In 1994, the university approved a decision to transition athletics to the Division I of the NCAA by 1999 and followed with the construction of the Stony Brook Arena and the expansion of the Indoor Sports Complex.